project-sunbird/sunbird.org-docs/developer-docs/upgrade/jenkins_updates.md

 4.The script will show the list of differences between your current configuration and the new configuration.
 Take a deep look at these changes and when you are ready to update, provide the confirmation as YES

-5.The script will overwrite the existing jobs (only those sunbird provides by default) and update the configurations with new changes of that release.
+5.The script will overwrite the existing jobs (jobs provided by default by Sunbird) and update the configurations with new changes of that release

 6.Go to Manage Jenkins → Configure System → Global Pipeline Libraries → Change Default Version to `release-2.4.0-shared-lib`